 Cannabis Genetics

-We first began to really understand the genetics and inheritance from the work of Gregor Mendel.[1]
+We first began to really understand the genetics and inheritance from the work of Gregor Mendel.
 Mendel set out to explore out the principles of hereditary to find out why a specific set of traits would be passed down to a child, while others would not.
-He chose pisum sativum, or the common pea plant, to run his experiments on in the mid-1860s.
+He chose Pisum sativum, or the common pea plant, to run his experiments on in the mid-1860s.
 Mendel ran a ton of experiments, ranging from crossing two pure-bred pea plants to breeding hybrids, offspring, and every combination in between.
 Before his work, many people assumed that breeding would produce offspring that exhibited a mixture of traits from the parents.
-However, Mendel’s study was instrumental in showing that genetics were much more intricate than this, leading to the discovery of dominant traits and recessive traits.[2]
+However, Mendel’s study was instrumental in showing that genetics were much more intricate than this, leading to the discovery of dominant traits and recessive traits.

 The research Mendel did would shape the scientific and medical research greatly in the years that followed, including that of cross breeding in agriculture to create something new with specific traits.
-The cannabis industry was no exception.
+The cannabis plant was no exception.

 Cannabis Breeding